Jabar Gaffney: NFL career statistics

-Receiving Stats

 Legal Issues

 In February 2000, Gaffney was charged with allegedly stealing $245 and a watch from the Florida Field locker room during the high school state championships, but the prosecutor placed him in a pretrial diversion program.
 After Steve Spurrier kicked him off the team in December 1999, he was eventually allowed to earn his way back onto the squad but forfeited his scholarship for a year.

 During the 2001 season, Gaffney and another athlete forcefully detained a 15-year-old boy who was stealing motor scooters from their apartment, and held him until police arrived.
 The boy's mother later alleged that Gaffney beat, kicked, choked and attempted to drown her son.
 The police declined to file charges and the state attorney agreed, stating the mother's allegations were inconsistent with the evidence and no jury would convict given the circumstances.

 In 2006, Gaffney was arrested and charged with unlawful possession of a handgun in New Jersey.

 In 2010, Gaffney was charged with non-violent resisting arrest.

 In January 2016, he was arrested for marijuana and drug possession.

 In October 2017, Gaffney was arrested for domestic battery.